(Last Updated on : 05-08-2019)

 .
 This mosque has a close resemblance to the one inside the Red Fort.

 Architecture of Moti Masjid

-The mosque has been divided into several aisles by the seven bays.
-These aisles are supported by the piers and overhead arches.
-The chief platform of the mosque has been raised by four steps which is a contrast to other mosques as they are levelled over three steps.
+The mosque has been divided into several aisles by the 7 walkways.
+These walkways are supported by the piers and overhead arches.
+The chief platform of the mosque has been raised by 4 steps which is a contrast to other mosques as they are levelled over three steps.
 The mosque also has a separate prayer hall for the women that have been built on either sides of the main prayer hall.
-These prayer halls has been adorned with marbled lattice worked screens.
+These prayer halls have been adorned with marbled lattice worked screens.
 The main prayer hall of the mosque has outlines of musallas i.e. small carpets for prayers in black marble.